Will Instant Messaging (IM) be the next victim in the ongoing skirmish between enterprise IT and ‘consumerized’ users?

 BBM is used by 85 million people per month, and 85 percent of companies who have a BlackBerry Enterprise Server (BES) use BBM as a productivity app.
 If you’ve used it yourself, you know it’s fast and convenient.
 It was the first to let users know when their messages were delivered (D) and read (R) – and other apps have struggled to emulate that feature (among others) ever since.

 Business users have been taking advantage of BBM features like separating personal contacts from work contacts, video chats, file sharing, BBM Group chats, shared calendars, and lists – even more so since BBM went multiplatform late last year.
 But we knew we could do more.

-BBM Protected is tailored specifically for the enterprise.
+BBM Enterprise is tailored specifically for the enterprise.

 • It’s the only secure mobile instant messaging app that uses a FIPS 140-2 validated cryptographic library, the same security standard used by the U.S. government.